 Symptoms may include:

-- swelling of glands and lymph nodes;
+- swollen glands and lymph nodes;

 - fever;